inveniosoftware/docs-invenio-rdm/docs/develop/example_subjects_extension.md

   data-file: subjects.yaml
 ```

 **2**: `id: myterms` uniquely identifies this subject subtype.
 It must match the `tags` entry in `subjects.yaml`.
-The `data-file` points to the subjects file path relative to `vocabularies.yaml`. `label` is what shows up on the UI and `prefix_url` is the URL prefix
-used to construct the full URL to a given subject's landing page online if any.
+The `data-file` points to the subjects file path relative to the directory of `vocabularies.yaml`. `label` is what shows up on the UI and `prefix_url` is the URL prefix used to construct the full URL to a given subject's landing page online if any.
 If none, keep the `prefix_url` key, but pass it an empty string.

 Before we leave this directory, we will add an `__init__.py` file for good measure.
 It will allow us to refer to this directory
 with Python's dot module notation in `setup.py`.
 Our final directory looks like: